0xbow-io/asp-spec-v1.0/content/system_overview/4_security_model.md

 **Key security considerations include:**

-1. **Sybil Resistance**: The system must be resistant to Sybil attacks on any of it's components.
+1. **Sybil Resistance**: All system components must be resistant to Sybil attacks.

 2. **Front-Running Protection**: Measures to prevent front-running of compliance proofs.